Sud de France Arena: Notable events

+The arena is the host of the Open Occitanie tennis tournament since 2010.

+It was host to the European matches of Montpellier Handball.
+In 2011, it also hosted the XXXI World Rhythmic Gymnastics Championships which served as a qualification process for the 2012 Summer Olympics.
+The arena hosted the 2015 European Artistic Gymnastics Championships on April 13–19.

+In May 2013, American icon Beyoncé performed a sold-out concert there as part of her The Mrs Carter Show World Tour, marking her first show in Montpellier as well as her last arena concert in France.

 The stadium hosted the Violetta Live International Tour, recording the video clips of the concert that are now published.
-It will host the European matches of Montpellier Handball and the Open Sud de France tennis tournament.
-It also hosted the XXXI World Rhythmic Gymnastics Championships which served as a qualification process for the 2012 Summer Olympics.
-The arena hosted the 2015 European Artistic Gymnastics Championships on April 13–19.
+American pop singer Katy Perry also performed there during her Prismatic World Tour on 17 February 2015.

-It hosted a group of the FIBA EuroBasket 2015, and some matches of the 2017 World Men's Handball Championship.
+The venue hosted a group of the FIBA EuroBasket 2015, and some matches of the 2017 World Men's Handball Championship.

 In 2021, the arena hosted the UCI Urban Cycling World Championships.

 In March 2022, it hosted the World Figure Skating Championships.

+In October 2023, the stadium held the finals of the TrackMania Esports Ascension tournament, which was hosted by French vlogger and YouTube personality Zerator, as well as Twitch streamer Etoiles.